 Program overview

 Prepare yourself to power the future!
-The Bachelor of Engineering (Honours) in Electrical Engineering program at Ontario Tech University focuses on the design and development of technologies, as well as the integration of electrical components into complex systems.
-This program equips students with the necessary skills to analyze, design, and implement various electrical systems, including power, control, electronic, biomedical, photonic, and wireless systems.
+The Bachelor of Engineering (Honours) in Electrical Engineering program at Ontario Tech University focuses on the design and development of technologies, integrating electrical components into complex systems.
+This program equips students with the skills to analyze, design, and implement various electrical systems, including power, control, electronic, biomedical, photonic, and wireless systems.
 The curriculum is designed to help students understand and apply the principles of electrical engineering, preparing them for a successful career in the Canadian electrical engineering industry.

-The Bachelor of Engineering (Honours) in Electrical Engineering program is structured to provide a comprehensive education over a four or five-year period, depending on the chosen path.
+The Bachelor of Engineering (Honours) in Electrical Engineering program is structured to provide a comprehensive education over a four or five-year period.
 Key features of the program include:

 • Full-time study load